Sagtil/THESIS_2114445/README.md

 * Run `gpt2xl.py`.
 This script is an end-to-end pipeline that includes the extraction of the hidden states, training and testing of the linear probes, and the behavioral evaluation for the GPT-2 XL model.

 ### 3. Llama 3.1 8B Pipeline
 * Run `llama318b.py`.
-Similar to the GPT-2 script, this includes extraction of the hidden states, training and testing of the probes, and behavioral evaluation for Llama 3.1 8B. *(Warning: High VRAM requirement for inference).*
+Similar to the GPT-2 script, this includes extraction of the hidden states, training and testing of the probes, and behavioral evaluation for Llama 3.1 8B. *Note that Llama 3.1 8B hidden state extraction takes a lot of vram, their model recommends 16GB of vram available.*